Wotcnt/Polyrifringence-Engine/README.md

 ## 🤖 Run via GPT — Polyrifringence Engine Expert

+#### “Independent AI analysis of the public announcement reconstructed the engine’s theory and ethics from first principles—demonstrating functional recursion even in linguistic form.”

 Interact with the **Polyrifringence Engine Expert**, a custom GPT designed specifically for this repository.

 🔹 **Purpose:**